We all love sales.

 Understanding online risks, cosmetic brands should get intellectual property protection, such as registered trademarks in all regions where they market or have plans to market their products in.

-IP offers a path to takedown actions and IP protection on the big online platforms.
+IP offers a path to takedown actions and IP protection on the big online platforms as well as in courts.

 Online marketing and sales of counterfeits become more and more prevalent.
 Understanding online channels for promoting fakes is key, but the online space is vast and ever changing.